opus1993/pubrepo/content/post/BuiltToExecute/index.md

 **3. Infrastructure**

-The path to production for a proof of concept will always be a combined best effort.
+The path to production will always be a combined best effort.
 When the machine learning team does the forensics and investigates why the product did not work, they often find it was not implemented as designed.
 Sometimes the model was not deployed at all or it was replaced with a battery of static triggers where the ML model was.

-The machine learning development lifecycle and path to production are connected.
-Infrastructure must support each phase.
+A machine learning development lifecycle and the path to production are connected, on infrastructure.
 While building a better machine learning team, leaders will eventually find that people with deeper technical skills are needed.

 I am going to go out on a limb and suggest that in 2020 the MLOps software umbrella is largely a buzzword sales pitch.
 The professional Machine Learning Architect and the Machine Learning Scientist have unique skills to stand up projects properly.
-They work closely together, and both have a complete view of what it takes to build, deploy, and maintain ML models.
+Working closely together, both have a complete view of what it takes to build, deploy, and maintain ML models.
 The Principal Machine Learning Scientist defines the infrastructure requirements.
 The Machine Learning Architect creates the architecture to support those requirements.

-Machine learning products never exist in a vacuum.
-There are multiple points of integration with the business.
+Machine learning products never exist in a vacuum with many points of integration into the business.
 The machine learning architecture encompasses development, production and user environments.
 Integration extends to usability.
 Many requirements from outside of the machine learning environment must be supported.

 Architecture can sprawl to the point of becoming heavy, expensive, and disruptive to other groups.
 Simplification is the skill of a master Machine Learning Architect.

 The Machine Learning Architect’s first job is clean up.
 Through experimentation in notebooks, Machine learning teams have a tendency to apply the worst in software practices.
 Prototype and proof of concept projects are completed using each data scientist’s tool kit of choice.
 The Machine Learning Architect customizes their technology stack without having to build everything from the ground up.

-Custom model development leads to environment customizations.
-Connecting the machine learning tools environment with development and user environments requires further customization.
+Custom model development requires environment customizations.
 [Open source](https://jimgruman.netlify.app/post/open-source/) tools allow the machine learning team to add features supporting specific development needs, driving companies to contribute to open source projects and sometimes even launching their own projects.
 The benefit here ultimately comes from the open source community adding features and improvements.

 The Machine Learning Engineer is responsible for implementation, starting with data gathering, so their role supports the Principal Machine Learning Scientist.
 On the other side of the machine learning development lifecycle, they work with Machine Learning Scientists to build optimization libraries for the team to use.
 These reduce model development, training, and validation times.

-The Machine Learning Engineer takes a completed model and integrates it with the development or user environment.
+The Machine Learning Engineer takes a completed model and integrates it with the user environment.
 After deployment, they work with Machine Learning Scientists to maintain and improve models.

-The scope of capabilities required to build the infrastructure and move machine learning products through the development lifecycle is broad.
-A single Machine Learning Engineer is rarely tasked with every step.
-As architectures become more complex, a diverse set of Machine Learning Engineer skill sets are needed.
+The broad scope of capabilities required to build the infrastructure and move machine learning products through the development lifecycle is not immediately apparent to most businesses.
+As architectures become more complex, a more diverse set of Machine Learning Engineer skill sets are needed.

 ### Conclusion